 - OECD Guidelines for Multinational Enterprises

-The responsible investment (RI) screening is performed by Ethix SRI Advisors, which is an independent, specialised RI consultant.
-The overall responsibility for the screening process lies with the RI Board, in which Danske Capital, DI and Danica are also members.
+The responsible investment (RI) screening is performed by ISS-Ethix, which is an independent, specialised RI consultant.
+The overall responsibility for the screening process lies with the RI Board, in which Danske Capital, Danske Invest and Danica Pension are also members.

 The screening process